bitcoindevkit/bdk/README.md

 ## Running under WASM

-If you want to run this library under WASM you will probably have to add the following lines to you `Cargo.toml`:
+If you want to run this library under WASM you will probably have to add the following lines to your `Cargo.toml`:

 ```toml
 [dependencies]